 The second possibility is getting a so-called ‘Coupon-taxi’.
 This way of taxi transport is better if you need to travel with more people and have a lot of luggage.
 The car is bigger and you need to pay a fixed price to your destination.
 Ask and eventually book this taxi at this web page or at Nissan coupon taxi.

 And every terminal has a service, they call ‘coupon taxi’, they are government backed and they use big roomy cars . . .
 Each airport terminal has a ‘coupon taxi kiosk’, you can ask at the ‘tourism info’ desk BEFORE you go through customs where it is located.

-Go to the kiosk – tell them exactly where you are going – the fixed fares are posted on a billboard – and will be written on a voucher – so no meter – and no worries about whether the driver is taking the scenic route or decides to go in the heavy traffic.
+Go to the kiosk – tell them exactly where you are going – the fixed fares are posted on a billboard – and will be written on a voucher – so no meter is involved – and no worries about whether the driver is taking the scenic route or decides to go in the heavy traffic.